The Authority (professional wrestling): 2013

 At SummerSlam, Bryan defeated Cena to win the WWE Championship.
 After the match, Triple H gave Bryan a Pedigree, allowing Randy Orton to cash in his Money in the Bank contract both turning heel for the first time since 2006 and 2010 respectively.
 The next night on Raw, Orton had a championship coronation along with Mr. McMahon, Stephanie McMahon and Triple H, with Triple H inviting Bryan to the ring to clear the air from the night before.
 This was a ruse, as Orton attacked Bryan and cemented the formation of the group.
 That same night, The Shield (Dean Ambrose, Roman Reigns, and Seth Rollins) began to work for Triple H as his enforcers.
 Kane also joined The Authority as the "Director of Operations".

-During this time, The Authority were also feuding with Big Show, who as well as Bryan, was voicing his displeasure of Triple H's regime.
+During this time, The Authority were feuding with Big Show, who as well as Bryan, was voicing his displeasure of Triple H's regime.
 As punishment for this, Big Show was placed in a 3-on-1 tornado handicap match against The Shield, which Big Show lost.
 He was then forced to sit at ringside during his friends' matches and watch them being attacked by members of The Authority at the risk of being fired.
 The Authority later claimed that Big Show was broke (kayfabe) and forced him to knock out the likes of Bryan and The Miz, again at the risk of being "fired".
 At Battleground, Big Show interfered in the WWE Championship match between Bryan and Orton and knocked out both of them, sending a message to The Authority and causing the match to end in a no contest.
 The following night on Raw, Big Show was "fired" by The Authority after he announced he was ordered to only knock out Bryan the night before.
 Following this, Big Show knocked out Triple H before being escorted by officials out of the arena.
 After Stephanie McMahon took possession of Big Show's house and Triple H banned him from WWE for life (kayfabe), Big Show began to run-in and attack various superstars over the next several weeks until the November 4 episode of Raw, when The Authority was forced by the Board of Directors to give Big Show whatever he wanted in return for not suing the company.
 Big Show asked for his job back and a WWE Championship match against Orton at Survivor Series, which he received.
 At Survivor Series, Orton successfully retained his title.